micharbet/CLE/doc/HOWTO.md

 at the place of return code.
 In that case working directory contains terminal name and instead of command there is additional information in square brackets.

 ### Searching through history

 Function `h` is simple shortcut for regular 'history' command.
 Basically it just colorizes it's output highliting sequence number and the command itself.
+Use the `h` with the same parameters like `history` command.
+This just more sophisticated alias.

 New command `hh` works with rich history.
-When issued without arguments it prints out 100 recent records.
+When issued without arguments

+it prints out 100 recent records.
 However you can alter it's behavior or in other words filter the output using options and arguments.
 So use:
 - `hh string` to grep search for given string in rich history file.
 The grep